General transport problems with branched minimizers as functionals of 1-currents with prescribed boundary: Introduction

 \section{Introduction}

-The classical theory for cost-efficient transportation of an amount of material from a given initial to a given final mass distribution is the theory of optimal transport, first suggested by Monge in the 19\textsuperscript{th} century and substantially developed by Kantorovich in the mid 20\textsuperscript{th} century.
-The optimal transport problem assigns the minimum possible transport cost to each pair of initial and final mass distribution.
+The classical theory for cost-efficient transportation of an amount of material from a given initial to a given final mass distribution is the theory of optimal transport.
+Proposed by Monge in the end of the 18\textsuperscript{th} century, a great impulse was given by Kantorovich in the mid 20\textsuperscript{th} century.
+The optimal transport problem assigns the minimum possible transport cost to each pair of initial and final mass distributions.
 Here, the movement of an amount of mass from a position $A$ to a position $B$ contributes a transportation cost which is proportional to the transported mass and which may depend in a rather general way on $A$ and $B$.

 In the setting of classical optimal transport, all mass particles move independently from each other.
 If, however, the transportation cost is only subadditive in the transported mass, which models an efficiency gain if mass is transported in bulk, then material particles start interacting, and an optimal transportation scheme will move the particles along paths that together form ramified network structures.
 This can be used to model for instance biological networks such as vascular systems in plants and animals.
-Two such models, in which the transportation cost (per transport distance) is a fractional power of the transported mass $w$,